Skip to content

 var video = await this.Camera.StopVideoRecordingAsync(); // CameraVideo { FilePath, Duration }

-On Android, CameraX allows a limited number of concurrent use-cases, so video recording and the analysis pipeline are mutually exclusive — StartVideoRecordingAsync throws a clear error while analyzers are attached.
-Clear CameraView.Analyzers to record.
+On Android, CameraX allows a limited number of concurrent use-cases, so video recording and the analysis pipeline are mutually exclusive — StartVideoRecordingAsync throws a clear error while an enabled analyzer is attached.
+Disable the analyzer (IsEnabled = false) or clear it (CameraView.Analyzer = null) to record; the camera rebinds automatically.

 <cam:CameraView Filter="Noir" />